 - Applicants must not own any other property at the time of purchasing

-For more information you can visit the Help to Buy scheme website
+For more information you can visit the Help to Buy Wales scheme website.

 This scheme was launched on 1 December 2015 and helps first time buyers save for their mortgage deposit.
+You can no longer open a new Help to Buy ISA but you can pay into these ISAs until November 2029 and can claim the 25% bonus until November 2030.
 The Government will provide a 25% bonus on the amount saved in the Help to Buy: ISA provided certain criteria are met.
 Full details are available from UKAR who administer the scheme, and some of the eligibility rules which affect mortgage clients are:

 - Client must be a first time buyer, and have never had any interest in a property within the UK or abroad.